keycloak/keycloak/testsuite/integration-arquillian/README.md

 They are designed to work with most of the desktop browsers (HtmlUnit included) as well as mobile browsers (Chrome on Android and Safari on iOS).
 Please see [HOW-TO-RUN.md](HOW-TO-RUN.md) for details on supported browsers.

-The tests are place in a separate module (`tests/other/base-ui`) and are run with HtmlUnit by default.
+The tests are place in a separate module (`tests/other/base-ui`) and are disabled by default.

 ### Admin Console UI Tests